Organice/django-organice/docs/installation.rst

    - Finally, add your first newsletter to Newsletter > Newsletters.
    - For adding templates to Emencia Newsletter please consult the related section in the `TinyMCE 3.x documentation`_.
+   - To add a link page simply use the "bookmarks" template for a page.
+You have to add categories and links in the Django Admin.
+(NOTE: This feature may be replaced by an integration of social bookmarking services in future.)

 #.
 For sending newsletters to work you must configure a cronjob polling on
    ``python manage.py send_newsletter`` every half an hour.
 If that was just Greek to you go ask